unverbuggt/mkdocs-risonia-theme/docs/markdown.en.md

 1. Walnuts
 2. Almonds
-2. Hazelnuts (Numbering is countinued automatically)
+2. Hazelnuts (Numbering is continued automatically)

 This is a table: